Create and manage action groups in the Azure portal

 Action specific information

-Azure app Push - You can have a limited number of Azure app actions in an Action Group.
-At this time, the Azure app action only supports ServiceHealth alerts.
-Any other alert type will be ignored.
-See configure alerts whenever a service health notification is posted.
+Azure app Push - You may have a limited number of Azure app actions in an Action Group.

 Email - Emails will be sent from the following email addresses.
 Ensure that your email filtering is configured appropriately

 You may have a limited number of email actions in an Action Group.
 See the rate limiting information article

-ITSM - You may have a limited number limited number of ITSM actions in an Action Group.
+ITSM - You may have a limited number of ITSM actions in an Action Group.
 ITSM Action requires an ITSM Connection.
 Learn how to create an ITSM Connection.

 Logic App - You may have a limited number of Logic App actions in an Action Group.

 Function App - The function keys for Function Apps configured as actions are read through the Functions API, which currently requires v2 function apps to configure the app setting “AzureWebJobsSecretStorageType” to “files”.
 For more information, see Changes to Key Management in Functions V2.

 Runbook - You may have a limited number of Runbook actions in an Action Group.
 Refer to the Azure subscription service limits for limits on Runbook payloads.

 Voice - You may have a limited number of Voice actions in an Action Group.
 See the rate limiting information article.

 Webhook - You may have a limited number of Webhook actions in an Action Group.
 Webhooks are retried using the following rules.
 The webhook call is retried a maximum of 2 times when the following HTTP status codes are returned: 408, 429, 503, 504 or the HTTP endpoint does not respond.
 The first retry happens after 10 seconds.
 The second retry happens after 100 seconds.
 After two failures, no action group will call the endpoint for 30 minutes.

 Source IP address ranges